Giannis Antetokounmpo: First All-Star years (2016–2018)

 On September 19, 2016, Antetokounmpo agreed to a four-year, $100 million contract extension with the Bucks.
 Antetokounmpo's fourth year with the Bucks would be his breakout season, as he further increased his statistical output and ascended to stardom.
 On December 23, he had a then career-high 39 points, eight rebounds, and six assists in a 123–96 win over the Washington Wizards.
 A couple of weeks later, Antetokounmpo recorded 27 points and 13 rebounds and made his first game-winning buzzer-beater, a 15-foot turnaround jumper which gave the Bucks a 105–104 victory over the New York Knicks.
 With 25 points against the Knicks on January 6, Antetokounmpo had at least 20 points in his 14th consecutive game, matching the longest streak by a Bucks player since Michael Redd in 2006.
 On January 19, Antetokounmpo was named a starter on the Eastern Conference All-Star team for the 2017 NBA All-Star Game.
 At 22 years and 74 days old, he became the youngest player in franchise history to start in an All-Star Game.
 He also became the first Greek NBA All-Star.
 In the game, he led the East with 30 points in a 192–182 loss to the West.
 On April 3, 2017, he was named Eastern Conference Player of the Month for games played in March.
 The award was the first of Antetokounmpo's career and the first for a Buck since Michael Redd won the award in January 2004.
 Antetokounmpo helped the Bucks finish an Eastern Conference-best 14–4 in March, the franchise's first calendar month with at least 14 victories since going 16–2 in February 1971.
-Antetokounmpo led the Bucks in every one of the five major statistical categories (points, rebounds, assists, steals, and blocks) in the 2016–17 regular season, becoming only the fifth NBA player to do so after Dave Cowens, Scottie Pippen, Kevin Garnett, and LeBron James; Nikola Jokić have since matched it.
+Antetokounmpo led the Bucks in every one of the five major statistical categories (points, rebounds, assists, steals, and blocks) in the 2016–17 regular season, becoming only the fifth NBA player to do so after Dave Cowens, Scottie Pippen, Kevin Garnett, and LeBron James; Nikola Jokić has since matched it.
 He also became the first player in NBA history to finish in the top 20 in the league in each of the five major categories in a regular season.
 As a result of his efforts, Antetokounmpo was named to the All-NBA Second Team, earning his first All-NBA honor.
 He was also named the recipient of the NBA Most Improved Player Award for the 2016–17 season, becoming the first player in Bucks history to be named Most Improved Player.